humbertomb/mymsx/README.md

 - '.BIN' binary encoded assembler executable file
 - '.COM' MSX-DOS encoded assembler executable file

-Currently, I am have some fun not only recovering these old programs, but also modifying them and even creating new ones.
+Currently, I am having some fun not only recovering these old programs, but also modifying them and even creating new ones.
 Check here for periodic updates.